Myrtle Fillmore: Biography

 Myrtle was the seventh child (of eight) of an Ohio businessman-farmer.
 Her parents were strict Methodists, but Myrtle rejected their puritanical teachings.
 Most of her childhood and into adulthood, she experienced "all the ills of mind and body that I could bear.
 Medicine and doctors ceased to give me relief and I was in despair," as she says.
 After struggling with numerous medical ailments for which orthodox medicine (of the day) fell short, she eventually "awoke" to spiritual self-healing which she credited for greatly improving health, including recovery from chronic tuberculosis.

 Also at a young age she developed a strong enjoyment of reading.
 At the age of twenty-one she enrolled in the (one year) 'Literary Course for Ladies' at Oberlin College.
 After graduating in 1867, she taught at public schools in Clinton, Missouri and later, Denison, Texas.
 There, she met her future husband, Charles Fillmore, they married in 1881.
 Initially residing in Gunnison, Colorado, they moved to Pueblo, Colorado, where their first two sons were born, Lowell in 1882 and Rickert in 1884.
 The family then moved to Omaha, Nebraska and then Kansas City, Missouri, where their third son, Royal, was born in 1889.

+Myrtle became a vegetarian in 1895 for ethical reasons.
+She converted her husband Charles to vegetarianism.